The Villa Solana Home

 The boys learn what unconditional love looks like, how to resolve conflict in a Godly way, how to learn responsibility, and how to enjoy life with people who are committed to God and to one another.

 Once the boys become a part of our family, they live with us until they are ready to move out on their own.
 To ensure a successful transition, we work with the local Christian church and fellow believers to help provide the boys with the support they need until they are ready for independence.

 The Dominican Republic is a beautiful island that draws tourists from around the world, but the reality of life for most local Dominicans is one of hardship and poverty.
-The Dominican Republic is considered one of the poorest countries in the Western Hemisphere according to the United Nations HDI (Human Development Index).
+According to the United Nations HDI (Human Development Index), the Dominican Republic is considered one of the poorest countries in the Western Hemisphere, according to the United Nations HDI (Human Development Index).
 Almost half of the population lives below the poverty line on less than $2 a day.
-The extreme poverty, sex trafficking, broken family structures, physical abuse and neglect have forced many children out onto the streets to survive.
+Extreme poverty, sex trafficking, broken family structures, physical abuse, and neglect have forced many children out onto the streets to survive.

 Many children begin their life on the street by begging, shining shoes, cleaning windows, selling, and stealing.
 Eventually, they make the street their home and completely break ties with their families because of the physical, emotional, and sexual abuse that they have suffered from them.

 The La Baliza Ranch in the Dominican Republic is home to three distinct ministries: